grokify/faraday_middleware-oauth2_refresh/README.md

 ## License

 FaradayMiddleware::OAuth2Refresh is available under an MIT-style license.
-See {file:LICENSE.txt} for details.
+See {file:LICENSE.md} for details.

 FaradayMiddleware::OAuth2Refresh &copy; 2015-2016 by John Wang